Audio Chants

 Nassant’upaddavā sabbe rogā vūpasamentu te/me

-I revere the jewel of the Buddha, the supreme, most excellent healer, benefactor of deities and humans.
+I revere the jewel of the Buddha, the supreme, most excellent healer,

 Blessed by the power of the Buddha